ibm-cloud-docs/dns-svcs/cr-add.md

 ### Creating a custom resolver without high availability
 {: #cr-add-no-ha}

-If you want to create a custom resolver without high availability, you must manually delete the second subnet field by clicking the trashcan icon next to the second subnet.
+If you want to create a custom resolver without high availability, you must manually delete the second subnet field by clicking the **Delete** icon next to the second subnet.

 ![Delete second subnet](images/cr-no-ha.png "Delete the second subnet by clicking trashcan icon"){: caption="Delete the second subnet to remove high availability function" caption-side="bottom"}